Pimlico (Qld)

 In terms of cultural diversity, Pimlico records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

 Pimlico's cultural diversity was above average, with 19.4% of its population born overseas and 12.9% speaking a language other than English at home.
-Christianity was the predominant religion in Pimlico, comprising 52.2% of the population.
-However, Judaism was overrepresented compared to the rest of Queensland, making up 0.1% of Pimlico's population versus 0.1%.
+Christianity was the predominant religion in Pimlico, accounting for 52.2% of the population.
+While Judaism comprised only 0.1% of Pimlico's population, this was an overrepresentation compared to Regional Qld's 0.1%.

 Frequently Asked Questions - Diversity